bloq/sol-nft-wrap/README.md

 ### NFT Lock

-If the "NFT Lock" is set, then withdrawals are disabled _when the Acct is owned by an NFT.
+If the "NFT Lock" is set, then withdrawals are disabled _when the Acct is owned by an NFT_.
 This is intended to freeze the Acct while listed on an NFT marketplace.
 When ownership is transferred, the owner unregisters the Acct from the registry to access the assets.